FDTC welding students practice welding in the welding lab

 Entry Requirements

-To see a list of entrance requirements for this program, please check the FDTC Course Catalog.
+To see a list of entrance requirements for this program, please check the FDTC Academic Catalog.

 Student Learning Outcomes